About your stay

 We welcome your feedback

-A patient survey is available in your room/treatment area or you can ask our staff for a copy of this form.
-Complaints may be made directly to the Nursing Unit Manager or Director of Nursing.
-All complaints are investigated and you can be assured your care will not be adversely affected.
+A patient survey will be emailed to you approximately 1 week after your discharge.
+In the Rehabilitation Ward and Out Patient Day Program there will be an IPad available for you to complete the patient survey upon discharge.
+Complaints can also be made directly to the Nursing Unit Manager or Director of Nursing.
+All complaints are welcomed and investigated and you can be assured your care will not be adversely affected.

 If you are not satisfied, complaints can be made to the Health Care Complaints Commission on toll free number 1800 043 159.